To learn more, check out Going Live on Duda University.

 Purchase a new domain for your site.
 Purchase a domain from Google Domains or Hover.
 When you type your domain into the field, a menu appears with suggestions.
 This domain will already be set up to work with Duda.
 For more detailed instructions, see Purchase a Custom Domain.

 Use a domain you already own (make sure you added "www." to the URL).
 You may use a domain that you already own from the domain host you purchased it from.
 Ensure you add "www." to the URL.
-If you choose to use your own domain, continue to Set up your Domain in your Domain Host.
+If you choose to use your own domain, continue to Go Live, Publish, and Set Up Your Domain.

 If you chose to use the Default Domain or to Purchase a new domain for your site, you do not need to set up your domain with your domain host.